 Asia Distribution Conference Presentations -click here to view-

-This meeting to examined global and regional issues.
-Attendees will learned invaluable information in key strategic areas driving market success.
+The conference examined global and regional issues.
+Attendees gained invaluable information in key strategic areas driving market success.
 Additionally, attendees had a unique opportunity to meet with peers, industry analysts, and regulators to gain their perspectives on what it takes to succeed in today's business environment.

 Key microinsurance industry stakeholders recently gathered at the "Microinsurance Learning Sessions: Latin America and the Caribbean," held in Guadalajara, Mexico, prior to the XVI Foromic.
 MicroInsurance Centre president Michael J. McCord gave the key note address at the event, during which he discussed the gaps and opportunties identified by the recent Landscape of Microinsurance in Latin America and the Caribbean study.
 The landscape study was conducted by the the MicroInsurance Centre for the Inter-American Development Bank's Multilateral Investment Fund, with support from Citi Foundation and the Munich Re Foundation.
 Watch the presentation, download the full study for use in your own organization, and explore and download country-level data in the interactive maps.